johan-socarras/EVE-NG-Networking-Labs/01-three-tier-enterprise-lan/verification.md

 Expected result:

-* Core switches should have a default route pointing toward the upstream router.
+* Each multilayer switch should have a static default route pointing toward its local site router.

 Status: Passed